Update from Camp Casey Conference Services concerning COVID-19

 Seattle Pacific University (SPU) continues to monitor the COVID-19 pandemic and its impact on campus and Camp Casey.

-Governor Inslee has issued new guidance for summer camps.
+Governor Inslee has issued guidance for overnight camps.
 You can read this guidance here.
 We appreciate our guests following all current government guidance for COVID-19 prevention.
 If you need to cancel or reschedule due to COVID-19, please let us know.

 Camp Casey is open to two types of visitors: